 Organic learning in a face-to-face environment is much more simple than remote learning.
 This is why online learning requires a different approach to help your students achieve their goals.
 Coming up with new ideas to keep your audience focused on completing your course can be challenging.
 So to get you started, here are three tips that can help triple your course completion rates.

 Learners stop caring about completing courses when they lose interest and get bored—even if there are incentives they want to achieve.

-In addition to creating high quality video content, the best way to keep students engaged is to break courses down into bite sized pieces.
-Each lecture should be no longer than fifteen minutes so that your audience can process the information that you share with them without becoming overwhelmed or disinterested.
+In addition to creating high-quality video content, the best way to keep students engaged is to break courses down into bite sized pieces.
+Each lesson should be no longer than fifteen minutes so that your audience can process the information that you share with them without becoming overwhelmed or disinterested.

 2. Provide support

 Online courses often provide students with the ability to learn at their own pace.
 But without someone to answer questions or give feedback, many don’t see the point in submitting assignments or completing projects.
 Pay attention to your students and take notice when they start falling behind.
 This can be through one-on-one feedback, an online community, social media, or emails.